Projeto-Pindorama/mitzune/README.txt

 limit.
 The only affiliation between me, Kodansha (manga publisher) and Ken Akamatsu is that I'm a big fan of his works.

+Footnote[1]: Yeah, I've already got a new laptop, but I won't give up on Mitzune.
+Besides Copacabana build consolidation already depending on it, I know that are people over there with old and low-end PCs that may will need it in the future.